-- 1. Within thirty (30) days from being deemed complete, the DRT shall act upon the land development application in accordance with the regulations and procedures established in this Resolution. - a.
+- 1. Within thirty (30) days from being deemed complete, the DRT shall act upon the land development application in accordance with the standards and procedures established in this Ordinance. - a.
 Should the County fail to act within the thirty (30) day statutory period or any other period allowed by amendment thereto, the land development application shall be deemed to have been approved by the County.
-Except as set forth in Paragraph 2, below, the applicant can neither extend nor waive the foregoing time limits. - b.
-Should the County fail to act within the statutory period, the applicant is nevertheless not released from the requirement to obtain approvals for subsequent stages of review or substantial revisions to a subdivision given default approval pursuant to N.J.S.A.
-40:27-6.3; in which event a new thirty (30) day review period shall begin on the date the additional information is received by the County. - c.
-A new thirty (30) day review period shall begin on the date the additional information is received by the County. - 2.
+Except as set forth in Paragraph 2 below, the applicant can neither extend nor waive the forgoing time limits. - b.
+Should the County fail to act within the statutory period, the applicant is nevertheless not released from the requirement to obtain approvals for subsequent stages of review or substantial revisions to a site plan given default approval pursuant to N.J.S.A.
+40:27-6.7; in which event a new thirty (30) day review period shall begin on the date the additional information is received by the County. - 2.
 As set forth in N.J.S.A.
-40:27-6.3, by mutual agreement, the County Planning Board and the municipal approving authority, with the consent of the applicant, may extend the thirty (30) day period for an additional thirty (30) days.
+40:27-6.7, by mutual agreement, the County Planning Board and the municipal approving authority, with the consent of the applicant, may extend the thirty (30) day period for an additional thirty (30) days.